Salonta

-Salonta (/ro/; Nagyszalonta, colloquially Szalonta, /hu/; Großsalontha) is a city in Bihor County, in the geographical region of Crișana, north-western Romania, near the Hungarian border.
+Salonta (/ro/; Nagyszalonta /hu/, colloquially Szalonta; Großsalontha) is a city in Bihor County, in the geographical region of Crișana, north-western Romania, near the Hungarian border.

 Population

 Interwar coat of arms of Salonta.

 According to the 2021 census, Salonta has a population of 15,792.
 At the census from 2011, the city had a population of 17,042, made up of Hungarians (58.1%), Romanians (38.83%), Romani (2.4%), Slovaks (0.4%), and others (0.5%).
 In terms of religion, at the 2002 census, 51.12% were Reformed (Calvinist), 36.46% Romanian Orthodox, 6.56% Roman Catholic and 5.86% was split between Baptists, Romanian Greek-Catholic, Pentecostals, and other faiths.

 History

 The city, a part of the Kingdom of Hungary, was first documented in 1214 under the name of Zolonta and in 1332 a Papal document used the name Zalanta.
 The Hungarian spelling Szalonta was used since 1587.

 Etymologically, the name is probably related with those of other Romanian localities (slavic names) like Slatina, Zlatna, or Slănic, whose Romanian meaning is "Sărata" ("Saline").
-It can also be derived from Hungarian "szalona" ("bacon"), a term having the same etymological meaning, and in regional context – the name of two contiguous villages are probably related with the types of stock growth in the area: Mădăras, from Hungarian "madar" ("bird"), and Tulca from Hungarian "tulok" ("bullock") – it may refer to the numerous pig growers in its perimeter.
+It can also be derived from Hungarian szalonna ("bacon"), a term having the same etymological meaning, and in regional context – the name of two contiguous villages are probably related with the types of stock growth in the area: Mădăras, from Hungarian "madar" ("bird"), and Tulca from Hungarian "tulok" ("bullock") – it may refer to the numerous pig growers in its perimeter.

 Until the 16th century, it was only a small village of about 300 inhabitants and was on the land of the Toldi family.
 A bigger city was the fort of Culișer, which was however destroyed by the Ottoman Turks in 1598.
 Culiser was never rebuilt and Salonta began to have a more important role in the region after 1606, when the prince of Transylvania, Stephan Bocskai settled 300 soldiers here and appropriated land for them.
 They built their own farms, but had to keep their arms ready to repel an attack by the Turks.
 3 June, the day in which the soldiers were settled, is nowadays declared "the day of the city".
 However, Ottoman Turks captured the town in 1660 and as Salanta, it became the sanjak center of Varat vilayet until 1692.